Who We Are

 Having spent time as a service user in psychiatric hospitals herself, Laura is passionate about improving these spaces.
 Outside of work, she enjoys spending time with her dogs and listening to UK garage music.

-Izzy is a medium height white woman with shoulder length dark brown hair, her pronouns are she/her.
-She is chronically ill, was born and raised in Hampshire, and now lives in Cornwall.
+Nancy is a medium-height white woman with short blonde hair, her pronouns are she/her.
+She was born and raised in South London.

 Phoebe Eustance